 Getting an epidural during labor is a very common form of pain mangement in the US.
 Today I want to talk to you about what it will do for you, how it is placed and what to expect throughout the process.

 Hi — I’m Hilary — The Pregnancy Nurse 👩⚕️.
 I have been a nurse since 1997 and I have 20 years of OB nursing experience, I am also the curly head behind Pulling Curls and The Online Prenatal Class for Couples. 🩺 I have helped have helped place THOUSANDS of epidurals.
 I have also had three epidurals of my own.
 I’d love to have you join me for your pregnancy journey:

 Of course, the epidural is a complicated procedure.
-I have a ton of information on it in my full prenatal class.
-Do NOT miss that section on pain management if you’ve got questions about labor.
+I have a ton of information on it in my full prenatal class, it is best to take a class to really understand what it can

 I also talked about the epidural in a recent podcast: